sholdahl/blog-api/back-end/README.md

 Push to heroku using this command from root:

-git subtree push --prefix front-end heroku-front-end master
+git subtree push --prefix back-end heroku-back-end master